 When you are disabled and can't work, you need your benefits to survive.
 Receiving a rejection letter after filing for Long-Term Disability Benefits (LTD) can be devastating, but it isn't the end of the road.

 Our team works with clients who have been denied their LTD benefits to bring them through the appeals process and secure the best outcome possible for their unique case and circumstances.

-Can you file an appeal of a LTD benefits denial on your own?
-Absolutely.
-Should you?
-We don't advise people to go it alone.
 The strength of an appeal when an individual has been denied LTD benefits varies widely from person to person.
 Not everyone has strong grounds for appeal, but many do.
 If you decide to appeal a denial, you will be facing off against a powerful adversary, the insurance industry.
 Knowing that they will fight to reject your appeal, you need someone on your side fighting just as hard to get you your LTD benefits.

 We are here to represent you in the following areas:

 Many people choose to complete the paperwork for filing a claim on their own, but others seek our assistance.
 They want to make sure they accurately complete the paperwork and have the most comprehensive package of supporting documentation possible.
 If you are seeking guidance before you file your claim, we are here to help.